The PSF Research Grant and Fellowship Programs

-The PSF, along with the AAHS, ACAPS, ASPN and ASRM, recognize the importance of promoting innovative research in reconstructive microsurgery, peripheral nerve and hand surgery.
-Together, these organizations are dedicated to fostering the development of surgeon scientists and are committed to increasing the amount of research dollars, in order to fund pilot research studies that set the stage for investigators to apply to larger funding agencies.
+The PSF, along with the AAHS, ACAPS, ASPN, ASRM, and PSRC recognize the importance of promoting innovative research in hand surgery, academic plastic surgery related to research, peripheral nerve research, microsurgery, and stimulating fundamental research in plastic surgery.
+Together, these subspecialty organizations are dedicated to fostering the development of surgeon scientists and are committed to increasing the amount of research dollars, in order to fund pilot research studies that set the stage for investigators to apply to larger funding agencies.

 Learn more about Combined Pilot Research Grants ...

 The PSF Pilot Research Grant (PRG) is intended to foster plastic surgery innovation in the areas of basic science, clinical outcomes and translational research.
 These grants provide seed funding which is intended to allow investigators to begin work on preliminary research projects related to the plastic surgery sciences.
 Projects that are a prelude to the NIH or other external funding agencies are encouraged.

 Learn more about the Pilot Research Grant ...

 National Endowment for Plastic Surgery Grant

 The National Endowment (NEPS) for Plastic Surgery Research Grant is intended to support research projects which address clinically relevant, immediate or emerging issues facing the practice of plastic surgery.
 Applications must address a topic of importance to the current clinical practice of plastic surgery.

 Learn more about the National Endowment for Plastic Surgery Grant ...